kyren/gc-arena/README.md

 `Gc`s are moved or copied during mutation.

-There is robust support for allocating slices, `str`s, and other DSTs (Dynamically Sized Types) directly in `Gc` pointers and converting `Gc` pointers from "fat" to "thin" representations which read pointer metadata from the GC object header.
+There is robust support for allocating slices, `str`s, and other DSTs (Dynamically Sized Types) directly in `Gc` pointers. `Gc` pointers to DSTs can also have either a "fat" or "thin" representation, the second of which reads pointer metadata from the GC object header.

 ### Some notable limitations: